ahmad88me/websocketpp/tutorials/utility_server/utility_server.md

 Next, we initialize the transport system underlying the endpoint.
 This method is specific to the Asio transport not WebSocket++ core.
 It will not be necessary or present in endpoints that use a non-asio config.

 > **Note:** This example uses an internal Asio `io_service` that is managed by the endpoint itself.
 This is a simple arrangement suitable for programs where WebSocket++ is the only code using Asio.
-If you have an existing program that already manages an `io_service` object or want to build a new program where WebSocket++ handlers share an io_service with other handlers you can pass the `io_service` you want WebSocket++ to register its handlers on to the `init_asio()` method and it will use it instead of generating and managing its own.
-[TODO: FAQ link instead?]
+If you have an existing program that already manages an `io_service` object or want to build a new program where WebSocket++ handlers share an io_service with other handlers you can pass the `io_service` you want WebSocket++ to register its handlers on to the `init_asio()` method and it will use it instead of generating and managing its own. [see FAQ for more info](https://docs.websocketpp.org/faq.html)

 ~~~{.cpp}
 m_endpoint.init_asio();